 Why web development is important

-Web development can be made in-house by hiring the suitable employees, or it can be outsourced.
+Web development and MVP development for startups can be made in-house by hiring the suitable employees, or it can be outsourced.
 Both are fine options, although there is a reason why the demand for outsourcing is so high.
 Maintaining a website isn’t necessarily a daily requirement for most businesses.
 You can add a blog post without interrupting the site if needed, but generally things remain stable for a long time.
 Therefore when outsourcing, they merely fill in the blanks after you’re all set-up and ready to go.

 This is the beauty of a strong website.
 It stoically remains a reliable place for custom.
 There’s far fewer uncertainties than with physical stores.
 You’ve not got to worry about the demise of a high street around you when you stand strong in the Google rankings – although Google does tend to ask for some maintenance (they even get on to you about font size).
 It is also the place that customers come to when they want to complain or enquire about something.
 The reputation of the company can lie in the hands of its website (and its usability) in the most delicate of moments.

 Considering its outreach, it is vitally important.
 When you have the potential custom of anyone from anywhere in the world, you need to be ready to show them exactly what you’re about.
 An impressive site can cause people to stick around for longer, even if they’re just admiring the features and design of the site.
 This gives you long enough to grab their attention with some highly persuasive web copy – content that will convert them from passers-by to subscriptions to your newsletter, or even purchase an item there and then.
 Newsletters are a great way to keep hot leads and such to keep coming back to the site in the future, and of course, convert to sales.